n-crespo/NASA-2023/pages/diamond.md

 - shown like this: $$<dyn>$$
 - opposite of [box], which is shown with $[dyn]$
-- Diamond is essentialy the same as [SOMERUNS] or the backwards "E" logical notation meaning "there exists"
+- Diamond is essentially the same as [SOMERUNS] or the backwards "E" logical notation meaning "there exists"
-- the "d" stands for "[diamond]
+- the "d" stands for [diamond]